jonthorell/synth-nu-vinyl-store/README.md

 1. Navbar did not list genres for all pages at first.
 I had the same issue in the RetroLoversUnited project, but used a context-processor this time around instead of a mixin.
 This approach has the added benefit that it also works on function-based views such as the ones for allauth
 2. Problem finding a way of getting the group for the current user.
 The solution found is not as elegant as I would like, but it works.
 3. Spacing issue between cover-image and the text on the product_details view.
-Fixed.
+Fixed using custom css
 4. Some layout issues in "Add to bag" form.
 Changing the css solved the issue.
 5. Don't know if I imagined it since I can't find the reference again, but I was at first under the impression that it was a good idea to name the bucket in AWS the same way as the heroku-app.
 Turns out that was a bad idea...when the bucket has a .com or another TLD component in the name, the deployed site complains about